Array of Structures in c programing with example

 struct Student studentArray[3];

-// Assign values to the array of members of the outer structure
+// Assign values to the array of structures

-// Access and print the values of first Array
+// Access and print the values of the first student

 printf("Name of student: %s\n", studentArray[0].name);